brakisto/pv-sizing/README.md

 | 2020-07-01 21:00:00 | 0.207  |
 | 2020-07-01 22:00:00 | 0.292  |
 | 2020-07-01 23:00:00 | 0.298  |

-In this version it is necessary that the load column is named AE_kWh and its units are in kWh.

 ### Irradiation data